 For help and advice, from any of the services

-A new Thriving Kirklees website will be available soon.
-Giving access to information about the Thriving Kirklees services, health advice and an online referral form open to both practitioners and the public to request support for children, young people and families - that includes young people themselves who can access help and support directly.
+Gives access to an online referral support request form open to practitioners and the public to request support for children, young people and families - that includes young people themselves who can access help and support directly.
+This is provided as an alternative option to ringing the single point of contact.